 please get in touch with me.

 I have been studying this material with my mentor, Phillip Moffitt for over a decade.
 From the very start it captured my mind, heart and soul.
 I find this work profoundly valuable; both personally and professionally.
 On a personal level, it has been deeply clarifying as I have always had easy access to altered states but had no capacity or skill base for navigating them.
 The consequence was that often, I would just end up feeling crazy or I had feelings of being an outsider.
 This work gave me an exquisitely detailed MAP of consciousness which allowed me to know where I am and to begin to balance the nine bodies resulting in a more reliable experience of well-being.
 The exploration also provided the opportunity for me to cultivate dimensions of myself that I had not fully developed.
-I found myself very much at home in the bodies and in the experience of their universality, I experienced a profound sense of belonging which had, in part, always eluded me.<
+I found myself very much at home in the bodies and in the experience of their universality, I experienced a profound sense of place which had, in part, always eluded me.

 I have also found this work to be deeply healing.
 I have done many decades of psychological work through traditional therapeutic modalities.
 I have also engaged in a variety of alternative healing modalities as well as having attended a zillion personal growth experiences.
 (I do live in Berkeley!)
 All of it has been very valuable but none of it ever reached so deeply inside of me in such a profound and healing way.